About

 Marie Holmstedt

-Marie is a dedicated mother of six and serves as President and Grant Administrator of Dralla Foundation, bringing over 20 years of experience with the Red Cross and other nonprofits to support children and young adults facing mental health challenges.
+Marie Holmstedt is a dedicated mother of six and serves as President and Grant Administrator of Dralla Foundation, bringing over 20 years of experience with the Red Cross and other nonprofits to support children and young adults facing mental health challenges.
 Previously, Marie served as Chairman of the Board for an organization supporting survivors of domestic violence.
 With her background as a Speech Pathologist and work alongside stroke rehabilitation specialists, Marie has gained a deep understanding of the need for individuals with physical challenges to experience joy throughout their journey.
 Her mission is to inspire others to live with purpose, helping people find passion and fulfillment in their lives.

 "I am incredibly grateful to join the Dralla Foundation and contribute to creating more fun and unforgettable events focused on kids and teens with physical challenges.
 My motto has always been: All things are possible!"